trygve-lie/ttl-mem-cache/README.md

  * key - The unique key for the item in the cache.
 Required.

 Triggering `.get()` will check the expire on the item.
-If the item is older than the max age set on it, the item will be removed from the cache and this method will return `null` unless `stale` is set to `true` on the constructor.
+If the item is older than the time to live set on it, the item will be removed from the cache and this method will return `null` unless `stale` is set to `true` on the constructor.
 Then the expired item will be returned before its removed from the cache.